harryf/thoughts/the-rise-of-nanasocial.md

 ### Nanosocial is the future of push advertising

-Meanwhile Yo is [this close](http://arstechnica.com/business/2014/07/pointless-yo-app-now-alerts-israelis-to-rocket-attacks/) to figuring out how to make push messaging an effective tool for broadcasting.
-By combining the tool with a specific context, such as [a sporting event](http://www.ibtimes.com/yo-app-world-cup-feature-alerts-users-when-goals-are-scored-1608964), we have the perfect mix for advertisers; opt-in instead of spam and open rates as [we learned](https://github.com/harryf/thoughts/blob/master/hoi-and-yo.md) of 30-40%
+Meanwhile Yo is [this close](http://arstechnica.com/business/2014/07/pointless-yo-app-now-alerts-israelis-to-rocket-attacks/) to figuring out how to make push messaging an effective tool for broadcasting.By combining the tool with a specific context, such as [a sporting event](http://www.ibtimes.com/yo-app-world-cup-feature-alerts-users-when-goals-are-scored-1608964), we have the perfect mix for advertisers; opt-in instead of spam and open rates as [we learned](https://github.com/harryf/thoughts/blob/master/hoi-and-yo.md) of 30-40%

+What's great about this is it requires almost zero knowledge about the recipients themselves.
+No need build up complex demographic data about a users history, preferences, big data and so on.
+We just need a broad idea of their current context and a model that allows users to opt-in to what makes sense to them.